astillsjr/6.1040-gp-backend/design/concepts/UserAuthentication/UserAuthentication.md

 **actions**:
   * `register (username: String, password: String, email: String): (user: User, accessToken: String, refreshToken: String)`
     * **requires**: The provided email and username must not already exist.
 The email must be in valid format.
-    * **effects**: Creates a new user record with a hashed password and returns a new pair of session tokens.
+    * **effects**: Creates a new user record with a hashed password (email is normalized to lowercase) and returns a new pair of session tokens.
   * `login (username: String, password: String): (accessToken: String, refreshToken: String)`
     * **requires**: The provided username and password must match an existing user account.
     * **effects**: Creates a new session and returns a new pair of access and refresh tokens for the authenticated user.
+  * `refreshAccessToken (refreshToken: String): (accessToken: String)`
+    * **requires**: A valid and non-expired refresh token must be provided.
+    * **effects**: Generates and returns a new short-lived access token.
+Expired refresh tokens are automatically cleaned up.
   * `logout (refreshToken: String)`
     * **requires**: A valid refresh token must be provided.
     * **effects**: Invalidates the user's current refresh token, ending their session.